pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

 ---------------------------------------------

 The Buffer Manager uses the :ref:`Mempool Library <Mempool_Library>` to allocate buffers.
-For CNDP we use a mempool to help define and allocate buffers from a UMEM with AF_XDP.
+For FGEN we use a mempool to help define and allocate buffers from a UMEM with AF_XDP.
 When creating a UMEM we use the mempool buffer memory as the UMEM buffers memory as in the figure :numref:`umem_mbuf` below.
 An pktmbuf contains a field indicating the pool that it originated from.
 When calling pktmbuf_free(m), the pktmbuf returns to its original pool.